Sorry, you need to enable JavaScript to visit this website.

 Governance

-• organization and development of healthcare;
+• organization and development of health care;

-• monitoring the health status of the population;
+• monitoring the population’s health status;

-• objects for general use;
+• regulation of hygiene-epidemiological conditions and facilities for general use;

-• poisons and narcotic drugs;
+• oversight of medicines, medical devices, poisons, and narcotic drugs;

-The main activity of the Institute of Public Health of the Republic’s health care is prevention through monitoring, researching and studying of health condition, the causes and spread of communicable and non-communicable diseases of social and medical importance, the impact of environmental factors and taking measures for protection and promotion of health.
+The Institute of Public Health of the Republic of North Macedonia plays a central role in preventive health care.
+Its work focuses on monitoring, researching, and analyzing the population’s health status, studying the causes and spread of communicable and non-communicable diseases of social and medical importance, assessing environmental impacts on health, and proposing measures for health protection and promotion.

 Cross-sectorial cooperation